TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

     If you use the same cgDbName for all the bibs, then you\'ll want to define different table name.
-Using different DB names is safer for keeping the different bibs seperate, but more DB setup will be needed.
+Using different DB names is safer for keeping the different bibs separate, but more DB setup will be needed.

-    Typically these vars will be the same acorss all your bibs: cgDbName, cgDbHost, cgDbPassCache, cgDbPassHint, cgDbUser,
+    Typically these vars will be the same across all your bibs: cgDbName, cgDbHost, cgDbPassCache, cgDbPassHint, cgDbUser,
     cgUseRemote cgDbHostRemote, cgDbPortRemote, cgSshUser, cgSshKey